ScottCo252/ScottCo252.github.io/_posts/2019-3-11-GPS-Telemetry.md

 This is my first attempt at making a GPS telemetry sensor.
 It's a Raspberry Pi Zero W running Raspbian Jesse Lite.
 Attached is a Adafruit GPS Breakout board***.
 The adafruit board is capable of outputting a 10hz data rate over serial, which is sent to PI, which logs it as a text file and saves to the sd card.
 This sensor is powered by a 500mah battery*** attached to a Raspberry PI lipo Shim***.
 Data was retrived via SCP and cygwin on my desktop.
 ![Mk2 Sensor]({{ site.baseurl }}/images/sensor_top_mount.JPG "Mk2 Sensor")

-After the Mk1 sensor was damaged in a crash, I built the Mk2.
+After the first sensor was damaged in a crash, I built the next version.
 In this version I replaced the Adafruit breakout board with something better, the Ublox NEO-M8N GPS Module.
 ![Comparison]({{ site.baseurl }}/images/sensor_comparison.JPG "Mk1 vs Mk2 Comparison")
+Size Comparison between the two sensors.
+The Mk1 was attached to the PI.
+In the second version I broke apart the HW and moved the PI inside the fuselage.
-![Battery and Switch]({{ site.baseurl }}/images/battery_switch.JPG "Battery and Switch on bench")
+![Battery and Switch]({{ site.baseurl }}/images/battery_switch.JPG "Battery and Switch on bench") Since I no longer had easy access to the battery connector, I installed a switch with a seperate charge cable.
 ![Switch]({{ site.baseurl }}/images/switch.JPG "Switch and Battery")
+I installed the switch up top near the GPS sensor.
-![Pi Battery Mount]({{ site.baseurl }}/images/pi_battery_mount.JPG "Raspberry Pi Zero W and Battery Mounted")
+![Pi Battery Mount]({{ site.baseurl }}/images/pi_battery_mount.JPG "Raspberry Pi Zero W and Battery Mounted") The Raspberry Pi and 500 mAh battery as seen inside the fuselage with the wing removed.